Tulum, Riviera Maya, Mexico ... a

 beachfront hotels also have a restaurant on their

 grounds.
-For example, Zamas hotel & restaurant La
+For example, Rosa del Viento hotel has

 excellent food...the kind of place we stop even if we